What is Secure Email SSL Certificate with Digital Signature?

 Why is a Secure Email Certificate Important?

-A secure email certificate is highly important, especially if you send and receive several business emails carrying sensitive business data.
+A secure email certificate is essential, especially if you send and receive several emails carrying sensitive business data.
 Here are some of the reasons why an email security certificate is important:

-1. A Secure Email Certificate Enables You to Securely Transfers Your Emails
+A Secure Email Certificate Enables You to Transfer Your Emails Securely

-Most data hacks occur when the data of the file is transferred from one system to another.
-In between the transfer, the hackers manage to steal some or all portions of data to harm the user’s system.
+Most data hacks occur when the file data is transferred from one system to another.
+In between the transfers, the hackers steal some or all portions of data to harm the user’s system.

 People usually mistake personalized email signatures for digital signatures.
-A personalized email signature is a graphic added at the footer of your email depicting the organization of the sender.
+A personalized email signature is a graphic added at the footer of your email depicting the sender’s organization.
 However, it has nothing to do with email security and can be tampered with in seconds.

-On the other hand, a secure email certificate enables you to digitally sign emails using your server’s private keys.
+On the other hand, a secure email certificate enables you to sign emails using your server’s private keys digitally.
 The encrypted email then further can only be accessed by the sender using their public key.
 This process helps your email receiver to authenticate the sender and ensure the safety of the message.

 When the receiver gets the file, the server regenerates a new hash value that must match the hash value of the received email.
-If any alterations have been done to the data, the hash value won’t match, suggesting that the security of the file has been breached.
-If the value matches, you will get access to email ensuring complete data integrity.
+If any alterations have been made to the data, the hash value won’t match, suggesting that the security of the file has been breached.
+If the value matches, you will get access to email, ensuring complete data integrity.

 How to Send a Digitally Signed Message or Email with S/MIME?

-Before sending your digitally signed emails, you must first purchase a secure email certificate from a verified CA (Certification Authority).
+Before sending your digitally signed emails, you must purchase a secure certificate from a verified CA (Certification Authority).
 Fox example, Comodo Enterprise SMIME Certificate.
-Once you have received the certificate, next is to add the certificate to the key-chain on your computer.
+Once you have received the certificate, next is to add the certificate to the keychain on your computer.

 For Outlook Users